-- A. Students referred for a disciplinary hearing may request to have their cases resolved in a disciplinary hearing-level conference.
-Such request, must be made in writing, affirming that the student is aware that the hearing is being waived.
-Students must request to waive from a disciplinary hearing to a disciplinary hearing-level conference within two (2) business days of completing the pre-hearing meeting with SCCRS staff. - B. The director of Student Conduct & Conflict Resolution Services or their designee, will have the discretion in granting such a request. - C. The full range of sanctions may be imposed, including removal from university housing, suspension, or dismissal from the university.
-Both the findings and the sanctions determined by the hearing officer are recommendations to the Dean of Students or designee, who will render a final decision. - D. The Director of Student Conduct & Conflict Resolution Services, or their designee, will give respondents notice of the disciplinary hearing-level conference and the specific allegations against them at least three (3) calendar days in advance of the proceeding, unless by the respondent's own determination they have chosen to schedule the proceeding prior to the three (3) days. - E. The Director of Student Conduct and Conflict Resolution Services or designee will serve as the hearing officer and conduct the disciplinary hearing-level conference.
-The respondent may challenge a hearing officer on the ground of conflict of interest by submitting a written request within two (2) business days of the receipt of the notification letter.
-The hearing officer may be disqualified by the Director of Student Conduct and Conflict Resolution Services or the Dean of Students or their designee.
-The Director of Student Conduct & Conflict Resolution Services or designee will notify the respondent of a new assigned hearing officer if appropriate. - F. Respondents participating in a disciplinary hearing-level conference may be accompanied by an advisor of their choice, as described in Section XI, present witnesses, and have reasonable access to case materials. - G. The hearing officer will make inquiries into evidence as necessary to ensure a just outcome of the case.
+A. Students referred for a disciplinary hearing may request to have their cases resolved in a disciplinary hearing-level conference.
+Such requests, must be made in writing, affirming that the student is aware that the hearing is being waived.
+Students must request to waive from a disciplinary hearing to a disciplinary hearing-level conference within two (2) business days of completing the pre-hearing meeting with the Office of Student Accountability and Restorative Practices staff.

+- B. The director of Student Accountability and Restorative Practices or their designee, has the discretion in granting such a request. - C. The full range of sanctions may be imposed, including removal from university housing, suspension, or dismissal from the university.
+Both the findings and the sanctions determined by the hearing officer are recommendations to the Dean of Students or designee, who will render a final decision. - D. The director of Student Accountability and the Restorative Practices, or their designee, will give respondents notice of the disciplinary hearing-level conference and the specific allegations against them at least three (3) calendar days in advance of the proceeding, unless by the respondent's own determination they have chosen to schedule the proceeding before the three (3) calendar days. - E. The director of Student Accountability and Restorative Practices or designee will serve as the hearing officer and conduct the disciplinary hearing-level conference.
+The respondent may challenge a hearing officer on the ground of conflict of interest by submitting a written request within two (2) business days of the receipt of the letter which notifies them of the disciplinary hearing-level conference.
+The respondent and any advisor or individual on behalf of the respondent may not contact the hearing officer about the case outside of the disciplinary proceeding and may face additional conduct charges if they do so.
+The hearing officer may be disqualified by the director of Student Accountability and Restorative Practices or the Dean of Students or their designee.
+The director of Student Accountability and Restorative Practices or designee will notify the respondent of a new assigned hearing officer if appropriate. - F. Respondents participating in a disciplinary hearing-level conference may be accompanied by an advisor of their choice, as described in Section X, present witnesses, and have reasonable access to case materials. - G. The hearing officer will make inquiries into evidence as necessary to ensure a just outcome of the case.
 If the respondent chooses not to appear for a disciplinary hearing-level conference, the information supporting the allegations will be considered and a decision will be made in the absence of the respondent.
-Nonetheless, the hearing officer will consider the evidence, apply the preponderance of the evidence standard, and determine whether the respondent is responsible for violating the Code. - H. Disciplinary hearing-level conferences will be recorded.
+Nonetheless, the hearing officer will consider the evidence, apply the preponderance of the evidence standard, and determine whether the respondent is responsible for violating the Code. - H. The university will make audio recordings of hearing-level conferences for the purpose of student review during the appeals process.
+The university does not provide copies of recordings from disciplinary hearing-level conferences.
+The respondent may request to listen to the recording following the proceeding in the Student Accountability and Restorative Practices office and may be accompanied by an advisor to do so.
+If the Office of Student Accountability and Restorative Practices determines at its sole discretion that a student is unable to access the audio recording of the hearing, upon the student's request, the Office of Student Accountability and Restorative Practices will make a written transcript of the proceeding to access.

-XVIII.
+XVII.
 PROCEDURES FOR ADMINISTRATIVE ADJUDICATION